 One week after the letter is mailed; the provider is contacted to verify receipt of the letter, answer questions, and discuss documentation.
-The providers are allowed approximately 60 days to bill the private insurance company.
-Ten days prior to date of recoupment, the provider will again be contacted by HMS to ensure that they understood the requirements and timeframes.
+Ten days prior to date of recoupment, the provider will again be contacted by HMS to ensure that they understood the requirements and confirm the required process.
 At the end of the 60 days, information is sent to the FI to recoup the payments.